t4train/t4train/README.md

 ## Interface

-_ui_qtui.py_ uses Python's PyQt5 library to create the interface.
+_ui.py_ uses Python's PyQt5 library to create the interface.
 The following is a screenshot of the interface with a configuration featuring the labels "wave," "shake," and "strike," 3 accelerometer input channels, and FFT data featurization:

 ![readme_assets/ui.png](readme_assets/ui.png)